KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Realms of patterned thought
 or dreamlike resonance
-are more often associated with L3 and L2 —
+are more often associated with L₃ and L₂ —
 subtler fields of being —
-than with embodied strata (L1).
+than with embodied strata (L₁).

 Other universes may be nearly inert,
 prevalently entropic,
 suppressing coherence
-and slowing the soul’s motion.
+and slowing the soul's motion.

 Still others may sustain harmonic balance,
 where flora and fauna